 Our kids need to know that we like who they are and that they matter.
 It was hard but essential in my parenting to learn to hold space for an upset child yet not allow them to push my buttons or dictate my behavior.
 And one of the healthiest shifts I made as a mom was to get clear on how I wanted these people I love most to feel in our home – and then to very purposefully align my behavior and lifestyle decisions with this goal or vision.

 Practice: As we learn more about our own nervous system patterns, what activates us, what helps us feel safe, at home, and joyful in our body and our life, we’re better able to hold space for our child and practice embodied conflict.
-Learn more in this free workshop.
+Learn more in this super low cost workshop.

 4. Make Peace With Messy